klivecka/API-project/README.md

 **Events**-

 -Create an event for a specific group</br>
--Get all events associated with an event  </br>
+-Get all details associated with an event  </br>
 -Edit an event  </br>